Tropical gar: Description

 It is the smallest of the 7 extant gar species, measuring up to 1.25 meters (4 ft) and a maximum weight of 2.9 kg (6.4 lbs)^{12}, although typical individuals are noted to be smaller (<1 m).
 This species is similar in coloration to the longnose gar, but can be identified from its smaller and broader snout.
-In addition, the longnose gar’s body is more slender and longer than the tropical gar.
+In addition, the longnose gar's body is more slender and longer than the tropical gar.

 Systematics

 The tropical gar belongs to the genus Atractosteus, one of the two living genera belonging to the Lepisosteidae family.
 Their order, Lepisosteiformes, dates back to 110 million years ago, during the early Cretaceous period, and has an extensive fossil record.
 Tropical gars retain many ancestral features, including their ganoid scales and fulcra, or hardened modified scales, along the edge of their fins.
-Gars are considered “living fossils”, having some of the slowest genome evolution among vertebrates and extremely low rates of speciation.
+Gars are considered "living fossils", having some of the slowest genome evolution among vertebrates and extremely low rates of speciation.
 As such, tropical gars, alongside other select gar species, have been used as analogous for ancient teleosts, or modern ray finned fish.

 Of the two extant genera of gar, Atractosteus can be characterized by its large width to length ratio (0.22 to 0.34) when compared to Lepisosteus species (0.12 to 0.28)^{1}.
 Additionally, the gill rakers of Atractosteus are deeply packed together with serrated teeth, when compared with the more conical teeth in Lepisosteus.
 There are currently three species within Atractosteus, the alligator gar (Atractosteus spatula), the Cuban gar (Atractosteus tristoechus), and the tropical gar.

 Distribution

 A. tropicus native range, as highlighted in red.

 The tropical gar is distributed throughout southern Mexico and Central America.
 It resides in both Pacific and Atlantic drainage basins.
 Separate Atlantic basin populations have been found from the Coatzacoalcos River basin to the Usumacinta River basin and from the Nicaragua River basin to Costa Rica.
 In the Pacific basin, the species can be found from southern Chiapas in Mexico to the Negro river basin in Nicaragua.
 The species has been found to reside in both rivers, vegetated wetlands, and some individuals have been found in estuaries.
-The species thrives in water temperatures between 25℃ and 32℃.
-As a bimodal species, or one that breathes through both air and water, the tropical gar can remain in deoxygenated environments, cropping up in shallow pools created during wet season in Central America.
+The species thrives in water temperatures between 25 °C and 32 °C. As a bimodal species, or one that breathes through both air and water, the tropical gar can remain in deoxygenated environments, cropping up in shallow pools created during wet season in Central America.